rallech/jekyll_test/_posts/2016-08-26-your-filename.md

 ---
 ## A New Post

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
-Use the toolbar above, or click the **?** button for formatting help. xxx
+Use the toolbar above, or click the **?** button for formatting help. xx